jtchan129/RTM/README.md

       - A reveal_mayor function that takes the most recent game state and a player name who wants to reveal themselves as mayor, and sends that decision to players
 Mod_App.py file contains:
   - Overview page that
-  - Role Distribution page that loads the role distribution from the "RTM Role Distribution" Google Sheet and allows the moderator to randomly create distributions of those role categories and manually change them
+  - Role Distribution page that loads the role distribution from the "RTM Role Distribution" Google Sheet and allows the moderator to randomly create distributions of those role categories and manually change them, then repopulates the "RTM Role Distribution" Google Sheet
-  - Role Assignment page that loads player info from the "RTM Role Assignments" Google Sheet and allows the moderator to randomly assign roles and manually change them
+  - Role Assignment page that loads player info from the "RTM Role Assignments" Google Sheet and allows the moderator to randomly assign roles and manually change them, then repopulates the "RTM Role Assignments" Google Sheet
   - Email Roles page that first shows a preview of the emails sent to each player and the mafia group, and then sends those emails out
   - Run Night Actions page that first shows a preview of the emails each player will get sent based on the results of the night, and then sends those emails out
   - Run Voting page that first shows a preview of the number of votes each player got and what the result of the vote would be, and then sends the public email out